MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/windowsserverbackup/Backup-ACL.md

 ```

 ### -Path
-Path for which permission needs to be backed up
+Specifies the path of the object for which the cmdlet backs up permissions.

 ```yaml
 Type: String